-For families traveling to London in the summer, it’s worth planning ahead and timing your trip for the yearly Wimbledon tournament held in early July — the landmark event on the professional tennis circuit.
-Ciao Bambino planners can help you arrange tickets in advance (expect to pay a premium, as guaranteed seats are notoriously difficult to get and you must use reputable ticket brokers), or plan to jump in the queue in the early morning hours or each afternoon.
+For families traveling to London in the summer, it’s worth planning ahead and timing your trip for the yearly Wimbledon tournament held in early July — the landmark sporting event on the professional tennis circuit.
+Ciao Bambino planners can help you arrange tickets in advance to this bucket list event (expect to pay a premium, as guaranteed seats are notoriously difficult to get and you must use reputable ticket brokers), or plan to jump in the queue in the early morning hours or each afternoon.
 The queue option works best earlier in the tournament.

 CB!
 Family Vacation Advisors can book vetted accommodations, arrange private tours and guides, recommend the best kid-friendly activities and more.
 Click to send us a request! >

-Wimbledon is a fun experience year-round, however.
+Wimbledon is a fun experience year-round, however, especially for sports lovers.
 On the grounds is a fantastic museum that is very hands-on and kid-friendly, and your visit includes a chance to walk into legendary Centre Court’s stadium with a guide.
 It’s only about a 30-minute tube ride outside the immediate center of the city, so quite easy to do in just a couple of hours.

 The recent World Cup has only added fuel to the steadily rising interest in soccer among Americans.
 Many of the stars of the World Cup play professionally in the English Premier League.
 While London has quite a few teams scattered around the city, the two easiest stadiums for most tourists to get to are Stamford Bridge (home of Chelsea’s football club) and Emirates Stadium (where Arsenal plays).
 Both stadiums offer daily tours as well as museums and gift shops.